What Types of Videos Work?

 Mass Precision, a leading contract manufacturer with offices in San Jose, Fremont, and Mexico, tapped our agency to produce a handful of videos that they could send to potential clients.

-Videos for Recruiting and Culture
+Videos for recruiting and culture

 The Mass Precision project took a turn when management asked for a video featuring company founder and owner Al Stucky.
 The goal was multiple — provide a history of the company, what the future looks like, and give people a sense of what it’s like to be part of the Mass Precision family.